Humans, Machines and the Future of Predictive Maintenance

 Analyst Trains the Machine

-One popular type of machine learning implementation is called supervised learning.
+One popular type of machine deep learning implementation is called supervised learning.
 In supervised learning, the machine is trained using input datasets that are labeled.
 For example, if one wants to train a computer to recognize images of cats, they would feed many cat images through the algorithm while telling it that they represent cats.
 The label specifies the desired output for a given input.
 This training process can be thought of as building a strong association between pictures of cats and the label “cat.”
 Then, when a new and unlabeled image of a cat is shown, the algorithm will be able to successfully assign the correct label, and hence correctly classify the image.

 With regards to vibration analysis, skilled analysts can play a valuable role in teaching computers how to analyze data.
 Faults such as shaft misalignment, resonance, imbalance, looseness, bearing wear, and many more, have unique data signatures that indicate the presence of said defects.
 By analyzing thousands of datasets and labeling them with the faults they represent, professional analysts can provide the input data necessary to teach computers how to identify these faults on their own.

 Deep Insights for Human Analysts with Big Data Analysis and Statistical Learning